 At one time, the city was dubbed the “Paris of the East” and it’s easy to see why with its spacious parks, grand boulevards, and some of the most beautiful buildings outside of Paris.

 Families shouldn’t be intimidated by the art and architecture of Bucharest, they should embrace it.
+It’s also one of the cheapest cities in Europe.
 So grab the kids and head to Bucharest, we’re sure you’re going to love it.

 1. Carturesti Carusel Bookstore

 Located in the Old Town area on Lipscani Street, the Carturesti Carusel is a great option when visiting Bucharest with children.

 Part of the Romanian bookstore chain of the same name, the bookstore’s current location makes it arguably the most well-known throughout Romania.

 The building hosting the Carturesti Carusel was built in 1903 by the Chrissloveni aristocratic family, who established the first Romanian bank.